Un confronto sulla soglia del reale | A dialogue on the threshold of the real

 - Tempo di lettura: 3 min

 Adorno observed that “modernity is a qualitative category, not a chronological one.”
-To be modern is therefore a posture, not simply belonging to an epoch.
+To be modern is therefore a stance, not merely a matter of belonging to an epoch.
 It does not concern calendars or chronology, but a way of inhabiting time: a choice of frontal stance, of vigilant attention to the present.
-To be modern means to engage with one’s own time without being absorbed by it, pausing within its fracture in order to perceive its lights and its shadows.
+To be modern means to engage with one’s own time without being absorbed by it, pausing within its fracture in order to perceive its lights and shadows.

 È proprio in questa zona marginale che si apre il dialogo tra classico e contemporaneo.
 Il classico ci appare come memoria incarnata nella forma, promessa di durata, tensione verso l’eterno.
 Il contemporaneo, al contrario, si nutre di frammenti, residui, detriti da riscattare all’oblio.
 Uno guarda all’origine, l’altro si misura con l’assenza.
 Classico e contemporaneo si comportano così come tensioni complementari: l’uno garantisce la solidità di un orizzonte, l’altro ne mostra la frattura; l’uno dà forma, l’altro testimonia la dispersione.